FAQ

 Yes.
 Most customers want all-natural flavor solutions, but N&A options are also available on request.

 Yes.
-We're getting a lot of requests for CBD flavor solutions.
-It's a particular challenge because of CBD oil's nature when incorporated into foods and beverages in different packaging, like bottles or cans.
-We have water soluble and oil miscible masks and sweeteners suited to tone down CBD's flavor issues.
+We're getting a lot of requests for CBD and THC flavor solutions.
+It's a particular challenge because of the oil’s nature when incorporated into foods and beverages in different packaging, like bottles or cans.
+We have water soluble and oil miscible masks and sweeteners suited to tone down CBD/THC's flavor issues.

 How do your sweeteners compare in cost to sugar?

-We have a ClearMask sweetening solution to fit most budgets while still delivering the quality sweetening experience consumers expect.
+We have a ClearMask sweetening solution to fit most budgets while still delivering the rounded, sugar-like sweetening experience consumers expect.

 Are ClearMask sweeteners all natural?

 Yes.
-ClearMask Sweeteners, Sugar Replacers, Sweetness Enhancers, Fiber Sweet, and Sweetener Perfecters fit an "all natural" product declaration.
+ClearMask Sugar Replacers, Sweetness Enhancers, High Intensity Sweeteners, Fiber-based Sweeteners, and Sweetener Perfecters fit an “all natural” product declaration.

 What’s FOS?

 Fructo-oligosaccharides are a dietary fiber with low caloric value—just 2 Kcal/gram.
-It has no effect on blood sugar, making it an increasingly popular choice for low-glycemic index foods and beverages.
+FOS has no effect on blood sugar, making it an increasingly popular choice for low-glycemic index (GI) foods and beverages.

 Is FOS considered a natural ingredient?